visionof2030-pixel/SG3-1_6-review-/README.md

                     options: ["experiment", "discovery", "creation / invention", "improvement"],
                     correctAnswer: 2,
                     explanation: {
-                        correct: "صحيح!
-'Invention' تعني 'creation / invention' (اختراع، ابتكار).",
+                        correct: "Correct!
+'Invention' means 'creation / invention' (invention, innovation).",
-                        wrong: "خطأ. invention = something that has been designed or created for the first time",
+                        wrong: "Wrong. invention = something that has been designed or created for the first time",
-                        grammar: "الابتكار: invention (اختراع) → inventor (مخترع) → innovative (مبتكر)",
+                        grammar: "Innovation: invention (invention) → inventor (inventor) → innovative (innovative)",
-                        example: "مثال: The telephone was an important invention.
+                        example: "Example: The telephone was an important invention.
 He has many inventions to his name."
                     }
                 },
                 {